The top 5 winners each received an R1000 gift voucher.

 Meet our Top 10 Superheroes

-These players were the top 10 winners of the 2021 Championship, who will help you complete the nine quests on your journey to get Enzo to the superhero academy.
+These players were the top 10 winners of the 2021 Championship, who helped players complete the nine quests on their journey to get Enzo to the superhero academy.

 - Andiswa Magwentshu

 - Koenane Thakalekoala

 - Mandla Nkosi

 - Ntombi Gama